HLCaptain/planty/docs/DATA.md

 A sensor is a device that can measure the environment of a plant or and actuator that can control it.
 It has a few properties:

-- `id`: unique identifier of the sensor, determined by Firebase.
+- `uuid`: unique identifier of the sensor, determined by Firebase.
 - `type`: type of the sensor. (e.g. temperature, humidity, light, etc.)
 - `broker`: broker id that the sensor is connected to.